youngalfred/bowtie-sdk/react-start-bowtie-session-to-resume-on-credible/README.md

 organization might use internally.
 The UI prompts you for the most basic pieces of application information required by the Bowtie API before accepting a partial submission.

-Your organization might do something similar to this demo by starting applciations on behalf of customers by answering a number of basic questions about the customer before submitting the partial application.
+Your organization might do something similar to this demo by starting applications on behalf of customers by answering a number of basic questions about the customer before submitting the partial application.
 Once the partial app is submitted, the Bowtie API triggers an email (it parses the partial portfolio to find the customer's email) to invite the customer to continue his/her application on www.credible.com/insurance/get-started.